 Types of Business Finance in the UK: A Plain-English Guide for SME Owners

 Most business owners encounter the same problem at the same moment: they know they need finance, but they're not sure which type is right for them.
-The landscape has changed significantly over the past decade.
+The landscape has changed significantly over the past decades.
 There are more options now — but also more noise.

 This guide covers every major type of business finance available to UK SMEs, explains how each one works in plain English, and gives you a framework for matching the right product to your actual situation.
 If you're weighing up your options more broadly, our complete guide to business loans UK covers all major finance types side by side.